top of page

 Hormonal changes: Age 10 vs. age 15

 Around age 10 (sometimes earlier in girls, later in boys), children enter early puberty.
 In the brain, the hypothalamus stimulates the pituitary gland to produce hormones such as luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 At this stage, oil glands remain balanced, cell turnover is rapid, and skin generally heals quickly.
-Acne is minimal, though the first physical changes, breast development in girls and growth changes in boys, may appear.
+Breakouts are minimal, though the first physical changes, breast development in girls and growth changes in boys, may appear.
 Hormones are beginning to stir, but not yet at the intensity that causes major skin issues.

 At age 15

-By age 15, most teens are in mid to late puberty, with testosterone and estrogen surging, strongly stimulating sebaceous glands.
-As oil production increases, pores clog more easily, leading to the appearance of acne.
-Cell turnover slows to about 21-28 days, meaning dead skin cells and breakouts linger longer than in childhood.
-Physical changes such as menstrual cycles, growth spurts, voice deepening, and muscle development are all tied to these heightened hormone levels.
+By age 15, most teens are in mid to late puberty, and hormone surges make oil glands more active.
+More oil means pores clog more easily, leading to breakouts.
+Cell turnover slows to about 21-28 days, so dead skin cells stay on the surface longer, and imperfections are easier to see than in childhood.

-Cortisol and stress impacts
+Cortisol and stress impact

 Cortisol, the body's 'built-in alarm clock,' peaks in the morning to wake children and drops at night to promote sleep.
 Stress from school, friendships, or family pressures, as well as diet, can disrupt this rhythm.
-Fluctuations in cortisol and insulin can worsen acne and inflammation.
-Imbalanced cortisol also affects sleep, mood, and overall well-being.
-Hormones change every seven years.
-In teens, they affect body image and self-esteem, making skin health an essential factor in overall confidence.
-Understanding the role of cortisol in skin health, as a hormone that can worsen acne and inflammation, can help manage stress and maintain a healthy skin barrier.
+Changes in cortisol and insulin levels can worsen breakouts and redness.
+When cortisol is out of balance, it can also affect sleep, mood, and how you feel overall.
+Hormones change during big life events.
+For teens, these shifts can affect body image and self-esteem, so taking care of your skin can help you feel more confident.
+Understanding how stress hormones affect the skin can guide us toward healthy habits that protect the skin barrier.
+Eye skin is more prone to irritation due to a thinner epidermis & dermis.

 The epidermis may be as thin as 0.3-0.5 mm in children and 0.5-1 mm in adults, and allows substances to penetrate more easily into deeper layers.
-The dermis underneath is also less dense, with fewer collagen and elastin fibers.
+The dermis underneath is also less dense, with fewer collagen and elastin fibres.
 Less structural support means less protection against friction, chemicals, and environmental stressors.

 It has a higher permeability.
-The caveat is that it's better for healthy ingredients and more concerned for harsh ingredients that can penetrate too quickly, causing redness, burning, or inflammation.
+The caveat is that it's better for healthy ingredients and more concerned about harsh ingredients that can penetrate too quickly, causing redness, burning, or inflammation.
 This area has fewer protective oil glands, resulting in a reduced natural oil barrier.
 Fewer sweat glands lead to lower fluid retention, causing the skin to dry out faster and react more strongly to irritants.

 Children, cosmetics, and early habits

 Research shows that children under 12 often use skincare products not because they need them, but because they are mimicking their parents or experimenting.
 However, the products they reach for aren't always safe for young skin.
-It's similar to mistaking medicine for candy, products may look harmless but can cause irritation or long-term harm.
+It's similar to mistaking medicine for candy; products may look harmless but can cause irritation or long-term harm.

 Children may inadvertently use adult-oriented products, increasing the risk of irritation, inflammation, or sun sensitivity.
 North America doesn't tightly regulate cosmetic labelling, so terms like hypoallergenic or natural lack strict definitions, and anti-aging creams are often sold as cosmetics to bypass rigorous safety testing.
 This lack of regulation means that what looks harmless may actually be harmful to young skin.
 It's essential to be cautious and attentive to the products children use.